'Lord of the Rings' TV series hopes to be the new 'Game of Thrones'

 With HBO set to air the final season of "Game of Thrones," fans of the dramatic fantasy series will soon have to look elsewhere for their weekly fix of magic and mayhem.
 Thankfully, it appears a new contender is arriving just in time.

 The move falls in line with a broader strategy by Amazon.
-Earlier this year, Bezos brought on board Sharon Tal Yguado to help run the company's TV division with the goal of producing more genre-defining shows with mass appeal and an international audience.
+Earlier last year year, Bezos brought on board Sharon Tal Yguado to help run the company's TV division with the goal of producing more genre-defining shows with mass appeal and an international audience.
 By all accounts, the Israeli Tal Yguado – who studied at both New York University and Tel Aviv University – seems to have the pedigree Bezos is looking for.
 After all, she was one of the masterminds behind TV's most popular cable drama – "The Walking Dead."

 While the deal for "The Lord of the Rings" is being ironed out, Tal Yguado is already spearheading a new superhero drama for Amazon called "The Boys."
 Based on a popular comic book series, the story revolves around a team of vigilantes that take down corrupt superheroes.
 Comedic actor Seth Rogen is on board the project as well.
 “In a landscape saturated with superhero shows, 'The Boys' is the next evolution in this popular genre,” said Tal Yguado.